Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Absence of Invariant Line Fields

 Then there exists $\eps\in (0,\delta/2)$ such that $\dist^{\#}(\P_B(f),f(z))< \delta/2$ for any point $z\in\C$ with $\dist(\P_B(f),z) < \eps$.
 If $z\in \C\setminus J_r(f)$, then $\dist^{\#}(f^n(z),\P(f)) < \eps$ for sufficiently large $n$.
 We then have either $\dist^{\#}(f^n(z),\P_B(f)) \geq \eps$ for all such $n$, or $\dist^{\#}(f^n(z),\P_B(f)) < \eps$ for all sufficiently large $n$.
 In the former case, we must have $z\in I(f)\cup L_I(f)$, while in the latter, $z\in L_B(f)$. \end{proof}

-\begin{thm} Suppose that $f\in \SR$.
-Then the sets $J_r(f)$, $I(f)$ and $L_B(f)$ support no invariant line fields. \end{thm} \begin{proof} The set $J_r(f)$ does not support any invariant line field; in fact, this is true for all transcendental meromorphic functions \cite{linefields}.
+\begin{thm}[No invariant line fields on radial, escaping and bounded orbits] Suppose that $f\in \SR$.
+Then the sets $J_r(f)$, $I(f)$ and $L_B(f)$ support no invariant line fields.
+Furthermore, if $f$ has bounded criticality, then the set $L_I(f)$ has zero Lebesgue measure, and hence also does not support invariant line fields. \end{thm} \begin{proof} The set $J_r(f)$ (of any transcendental meromorphic function) does not support any invariant line field by \cite[Corollary 7.1]{linefields}.
+(Compare also \cite{conicalrigidity}.)
 The set $I(f)$ does not support any invariant line fields; in fact, this is true for all transcendental entire functions for which $S(f)$ is bounded \cite{boettcher}.
+The set $L_B(f)$ supports no invariant line fields by Theorem \ref{thm:realrigidity} above.